cheatham1/SoftwareBook/gettingstarted.md

 <img src="./Pictures/DataAndToolsButton.jpg" width="100" />

 You have a choice to take a look and download the files from GitHub or just download the files as a zip file.
+If you are not sure which to choose, just download the files as a zip file.

 Move the downloaded directory (atlas-outreach-data-tools-framework) to your workarea.
 You may need to unzip it.